 Common Causes of Chronic Bad Breath

-The most common cause of bad breath is a build up of bacteria on your dog’s teeth, called plaque.
-While a healthy mouth has bacteria in it, plaque promotes the growth of ‘bad’ bacteria that produce unpleasant odors, causing bad breath.
-If plaque isn’t removed, it can cause irritation and inflammation of the gums (gingivitis), which are the first signs of gum disease (also known as periodontal disease).
+A healthy dog mouth has bacteria in it, but plaque promotes the growth of ‘bad’ bacteria that produce the unpleasant odors behind bad breath.
+If plaque isn’t removed, it can cause irritation and inflammation of the gums (gingivitis), which is the first sign of gum disease.

 An Imbalanced Oral or Gut Microbiome